 To apply, I tap the brush on my hand to get the product in the brush, and then apply to the face and neck in small circles.
 As with any sunscreen, directions say to reapply every 2 hours.
 It didn’t look like makeup when it was applied; I couldn’t really even tell it was on unless I looked at a mirror up close.
 It was easy to reapply through the day and over makeup (the makeup look wasn’t affected by the sunscreen).
 When I first used this product a few years ago it was summer and I was using Retin-A at night, so it was very important to apply sunscreen as Retin-A makes skin more sensitive to the sun.
-The Sunforgettable brush-on mineral sunscreen worked very well.
+The Sunforgettable brush-on mineral sunscreen worked well.
 My skin didn’t burn or get more hyperpigmentation.

 I’ve been using this sunscreen for a few years now and at my last purchase had asked for a refill, only to be told that the company discontinued the refills as customers found that over time the brush would become clogged with product and the minerals wouldn’t dispense easily.
 That was my complaint as well.
 Despite cleaning the brush as instructed (spraying cleaner on a paper towel and swiping the outside of the brush on it) it seemed inevitable that product would get stuck in the brush and the inner brush bristles would become tangled in each other with the bristles feeling scratchy on the skin.
 I’ve used about half my current jar and the brush is already becoming clogged as there is product that is not removed from the middle of the brush.
 The brush itself is soft on the skin (when new) and doesn’t lose any fibers.
 I’ve always been reluctant to wash this brush like I might a makeup brush, as I am worried that water will seep up the brush and get the product wet.